 Johannes Solzbach is co-founder and CEO at Clustermarket.
 Prior to co-founding Clustermarket in late 2015, Johannes worked in Corporate Finance for EY and Baader Bank.
 Johannes holds a Master of Finance from Hult International Business School and a B.S. in Computer Science and Business from University of Augsburg (Germany).

 Scientific Publishing is now going through what we can call disruptive technological changes, with a myriad of exciting new tools and services being introduced to facilitate processes and provide new insights on managing content, metrics, peer review, production and many more.
 Can we integrate all these to ease decisions and usability for end users?
 We will demonstrate ARPHA - an end-to-end publishing solution, which combines authoring tool, submission, peer review, production and dissemination, including associates services, into a single online collaborative platform.

-Lyubomir Penev is the Managing Director and Founder of Science Publisher and Technology Provider - Pensoft.
-Coming from a scientific background with a focus on Biology and Ecology, he set up Pensoft Publishers with an ambition to modernise and facilitate scientific publishing, using cutting-edge technologies.
+Iliyana Kuzmova is Marketing manager at Pensoft - Science Publisher and Technology Provider.
+Coming from a Communication background, Iliyana is greatly involved in the development and market introduction of Pensoft's products.
 Implementing a number of in-house developed innovations, tools and workflows, the ARPHA platform represents years of continuous work towards this goal.
 ARPHA offers the first ever, entirely XML-based, journal publishing solution and is a home of several successful journals like ZooKeys, Research Ideas and Outcomes (RIO) Journal, Biodiversity Data Journal and others.

 data2paper - the data publishing app